The Flash: Green Lightning

 Ali Rayner-West, aka Green Lightning, is a descendant of both Kyle Rayner and Wally West.
 She has both a power ring and superspeed, as seen in Green Lantern: Circle of Fire.
-She was a living construct created by Kyle Rayner's subconscious, who later re-fused into his mind.
+Ali is later revealed to be a living construct created by Kyle's subconscious and is later absorbed back into his mind.

 Ame-Comi

 A teenage version of Jesse Chambers appears as the Flash of the Ame-Comi universe.
 As with most of the other characters of that Earth, she sports an Anime-inspired costume.

 The Crash

 The 1980s series Captain Carrot and His Amazing Zoo Crew! presented the parallel Earth of "Earth-C-Minus", a world populated by talking animal superheroes that paralleled the mainstream DC Universe.
 Earth-C-Minus was the home of the Crash, a turtle with super-speed powers similar to those of Barry Allen's, and a member of his world's superhero team, the Just'a Lotta Animals.
 The Crash as a youth had read comics about Earth-C's Terrific Whatzit, similar to how Barry Allen enjoyed comics about Earth-Two's Jay Garrick.